supahnerdy/supahnerdy.github.io/arch-linux.md

 ### Boot Loader (read carefully)
 Finally, the last configuration is to install our boot loader.
 For this guide, we will install **GRUB** as it is considered to be the most widely used and popular.

-WARNING: Please follow these instructions **carefully**.
+*WARNING:* Please follow these instructions **carefully**.
 Failure to do so will result in an error message on boot and unless you know what do to, you will have to **restart** your entire installation from the beginning, such as in my case (very unfortunate!):

 <img width="500" alt="lsblk" src="https://media.discordapp.net/attachments/1019119382510702677/1036847382199009351/unknown.png?width=1354&height=1094">

 To install GRUB, run the following:
 1. `# mount /dev/sda1 /mnt` --> (IMPORTANT) mounts the EFI system partition.
-2. `# grub-mkconfig -o /boot/grub/grub.cfg` --> required to enable microcode updates if using an Intel or AMD chip.
+2. `# grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB` --> installs GRUB and its modules to the appropriate location.
-3. `# grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB` --> installs GRUB and its modules to the appropriate location.
+3. `# grub-mkconfig -o /boot/grub/grub.cfg` --> required to enable microcode updates if using an Intel or AMD chip.

 ### Finally... run the following:
 * `exit` --> exits the chroot environment